addff/2403-ITT440/README.md

 ### Overview

-This guide demonstrates how to calculate arithmetic numbers (e.g., sums, averages) using parallel programming in Python.
+I will show how to calculate arithmetic numbers (e.g., sums, averages) using parallel programming in Python.
 Parallel programming allows you to perform multiple operations concurrently, which can significantly speed up computations, especially for large datasets.

-### Prerequisites

-- Python 3.x
-- Basic understanding of arithmetic operations
-- Familiarity with Python programming

 ### Installation